chaconnb/GeoRulesLobePy/docs/transition_matrices.md

 ## Transition Matrices
 File with the transtions matrices for different simulations.
+This transition matrices where used in the paper `GeoRulesLobePy: A Markov Chain-Based Approach for Rule-Based Deepwater Lobe Training Images in Subsurface Modeling`.

 ### Some definitions
 Q1, Q2, Q3, and Q4 refer to the quadrants where the lobe moves.
 The quadrants are determined by the angles within each quadrant. \